-If you have used a free Hologres trial instance and want to run more intensive performance tests or use the instance in a production environment, you must upgrade it to meet higher performance requirements.
-If you do not upgrade the instance, resource shortages during performance testing or production workloads can cause increased latency, slower processing, or service interruptions.
-This topic uses an 8-Core trial instance as an example to explain how to prepare a trial instance for a production environment.
+To run performance tests or deploy a free Hologres trial instance in production, you must upgrade it to handle higher workloads.
+Without an upgrade, resource shortages can cause increased latency, slower processing, or service interruptions.
+This topic uses an 8-Core trial instance as an example.

 Billing information